artbat/bus-stop-test/docs/about.md

 ## When you're done

-We expect most people to spend about an hour on this, although you're free to use more time if you want.
+We expect most people to spend between one to four hours on this task, although you're free to use more time if you want.

 Once you're done, you'll need to zip your code and send it to us, so make sure it can work when unzipped.